 Our graduate students hail from top engineering programs at schools around the world.
-At UCLA Engineering, we have a ratio of nearly one Ph.D. graduate to one faculty member each year, one of the most productive programs in the country.
+At UCLA Engineering, we have a ratio of roughly one Ph.D. graduate to one faculty member each year, one of the most productive programs in the country.

 Yet a high percentage of students struggle to pay the full costs of an engineering education.